 Whether you are leading, presenting or both, mindfulness isn’t about sitting in a corner quietly meditating, although that is immensely helpful for a few minutes each day.

-Interestingly, by far the most powerful route to developing these traits is to spend some time at the beginning and end of each day in the quiet of your own mind focusing on your own breath as reflect on just how mindful you are while leading or presenting.
+Spend some time at the beginning and end of each day in the quiet of your own mind focusing on your own breath, as reflect on just how mindful you are while leading or presenting.

 Image courtesy of: Wavebreakmedia Ltd | Dreamstime.com